 Amyotrophic Lateral Sclerosis, ALS, is a progressive disease causing all muscles in the body to disappear as nerve cells which are essential in the communication between brain and muscles, die.
 Anyone can get ALS.
 There is no cure and the cause is unknown.
 Patients will get paralyzed, loose the ability of speech, eating and breathing, resulting in death mostly between 3-5 years after the first symptoms and suffering through the process of getting paralyzed, without any hope to get cured.

 If you want to support us in our fight against ALS, then please get in touch with us via e-mail.

 Unfortunately my mother has been diagnosed with this horrid disease in 2011.
 Sadly, she has passed away in October 2016 after five years of fighting, hoping for a medicine, taking part in research, and raising funds and awareness.
 Saying goodbye to daily things which seem so obvious for a healthy person, she has learnt how to adapt and deal with all the limitations constantly and has always done this with a smile.
-It has left a deep impact on her and her family.

 Best regards from far has lost its most grateful reader.
 Writing about fascinating places as we do, she will always be with us as she has supported our work so strongly.
 We will continue to take those who cannot travel around this precious globe.